Ivenyang/cocos-docs/manual/framework/native/template_containers/vector/en.md

 ##Best practice

-- Prefer stack-based scope `Vector<T>` over heap-based scope `Vector<T>`
+- Prefer stack-based scope `cocos2d::Vector<T>` over heap-based scope `cocos2d::Vector<T>`
-- When pass `Vector<T>` as a argument, declare it as a const reference like `const Vector<T>&`
+- When pass `cocos2d::Vector<T>` as a argument, declare it as a const reference like `const cocos2d::Vector<T>&`
-- When return a `Vector<T>` from a function, simple return the value object.
+- When return a `cocos2d::Vector<T>` from a function, simple return the value object.
 The compiler will optimize this situation by using the move semantics.
-- Don't try to hold any data type objects except for `Object` descendant object pointers.
+- Don't try to hold any data type objects except for `cocos2d::Object` descendant object pointers.